TegveerG/DeFi-Scams-RAG/README.md

 Two open-source databases, including [DEFIYIELD](https://de.fi/rekt-database) and [SlowMist](https://hacked.slowmist.io/), are used to train the chatbot.
 Specifically, one of the scraped fields that describes the summary of an attack is used to generate vector embeddings for the documents.
 The vector embeddings are then stored in Pinecone, a vector database, for efficient retrieval and question-answering tasks.

-The project's front-end is built using Streamlit, a popular Python library for building web applications.
+The project's front-end is built using Gradio, an upcoming Python library for building web applications.

 ## Features